SuperrSonic/RA-SS/README.md

 31 * 1024 + 0 * 32 + 0 + 32768 = 64512(0xFC00)

-You can also use an image editor to select your color and save your image and convert it to RGBA3 format using a tool like brawlbox and then in a hex editor you can find the value already converted in hex, this is faster and less error-prone as well as convenient for calculating alpha values if you plan on using a transparent color for the interface's background; enabled with "BG Solid Color".
+You can also use an image editor to select your color, save your image and convert it to RGB5A3 format using a tool like brawlbox and then in a hex editor you can find the value already converted in hex, this is faster and less error-prone as well as convenient for calculating alpha values if you plan on using a transparent color for the interface's background; enabled with the setting
+*Solid Color BG*.

 [**Donate**](https://www.paypal.me/die5a)